CollinAlpert/Java2DB/README.md

     private MoodTypes moodType;
 }
 ```

+### Default database values
+If you would like to use the database-set default value for POJO fields which are null when creating or modifying data on the database, you need to annotate the specific field with the ```DefaultIfNull``` annotation.
+You then have the additional option to specify if this behavior should occur on create or update statements, or both.
+When the annotation is specified, per default the default database value is used on create statements, but not on update ones.

 ### Column name deviations
 To be able to target any column naming conventions, it is possible to explicitly tell Java2DB which table column a POJO field targets with the `@ColumnName` attribute.
 Simply apply the attribute to a field.